 The application for the secondary payment will not be available until later this year.
 Please watch the AFSC website and social media platforms for updates.

-If you have questions about completing your application, what plan of action is best for you, or any related services, please contact one of our Agriculture Experts.
+If you have questions about completing your application, what plan of action is best for you, or any related services, please contact one of our Agriculture Experts or complete the contact form below.